laanwj/etna_viv/README.md

 Project Etnaviv is an open source user-space driver for the Vivante GCxxx series of embedded GPUs.

 A Mesa fork with the etnaviv driver can be found in the [laanwj/mesa](https://github.com/laanwj/mesa) repository.
-At the moment, this driver provides rudimentary OpenGL ES 2.0 accelerated rendering direct to framebuffer (fbdev).
+At the moment, this driver provides OpenGL ES 1.0 and 2.0 accelerated rendering direct to framebuffer (fbdev).
-OpenGL ES 1.0 should also work, but has not been tested much.
+This driver has been used to run glquake and d2x and other GLES games so it should be fairly stable.
 There may still be quite a few rendering bugs, specific bug reports are very welcome.

 SoCs with Vivante GPU
 =========================